PennBBL/isla/code/README.md

 **Last Updated Jan 8 2019**

-To recreate the sample see: [SampleCreation Notebook] (n1601_SampleCreationNotebook.md)
+To recreate the sample see: [SampleCreation Notebook](n1601_SampleCreationNotebook.md)

 To recreate single maps see: [ReproduceISLA notebook](ReproduceISLA.md)